grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 to both Windows and Linux!*** So next time, I may create an extra EFI System Partition (ESP) for Linux (eg. /dev/sda9) then set "Device for boot loader installation" to that partition.
-Hopefully we could boot to Linux by simply choosing the Grub EFI file on the Linux ESP during the EFI-boot process even if Windows and its ESP are damaged or do not exist.
+Hopefully we could boot to Linux by simply selecting the Grub EFI file (on the Linux ESP during the EFI-boot process) even if Windows and its ESP are damaged or do not exist.
+That is, on this notebook:

+Power on > F9 > Boot From EFI File > [Your EFI System Partition] > <EFI> > <ubuntu> > grubx64.efi